 1241: In the autumn Gissur Thorvaldsson (Snorri's former son-in-law) plans an attack on Snorri at Reykholt at the behest of the Norwegian King Hakon.

 September 23rd, 1241: "Eigi skal höggva!" - "Thou shall not strike"!

 Snorri Sturluson was murdered here in Reykholt by his enemies, defenseless, in a spiral staircase leading down to the cellar.
 His final words were: "Eigi skal höggva!" or "Thou shall not strike!".

-At Snorrastofa there is both a visitor centre and a museum about Snorri Sturluson and Reykholt and a store, where one can buy Snorri's literature, books on Snorri Sturluson and for example this copy of a beautiful 18-carat gold ring, which was found during the archaeological excavations in 2005.
+At Snorrastofa there is both a visitor centre and a museum about Snorri Sturluson and Reykholt and a store, where one can buy Snorri's literature, and books on Snorri Sturluson, and for example this copy of a beautiful 18-carat gold ring, which was found during the archaeological excavations in 2005.